denny/ShinyCMS-ruby/docs/Developers/Concerns.md

 ### In the core plugin

-* CanHide               - check or change show/hide status of content on the site/in menus/etc
+* CanHide               - check or change visible/hidden status of content on the site/in menus/etc
+* HasName               - provides `.name` method (returns public_name if one is set, internal_name otherwise)
 * ShinyClassName        - return a 'human friendly', translatable version of model's class name
 * ShinyDemoDataProvider - identifies models that may provide data to the demo site
 * ShinyEmail            - sets/searches/validates models by canonical_email as well as email
-* ShinyName             - .name method, returns public_name if one is set, internal_name otherwise
 * ShinySoftDelete       - enables soft delete features (from acts_as_paranoid) when included
 * ShinyTeaser           - generate a truncated 'teaser' of a longer post, and related methods
 * ShinyToken            - generate/reset/check UUID token attributes with optional expiry times